.entry-content .aw-definition-box .aw-term,

 The Dinner Party You Can’t Stop Working

 Enmeshment is a family dynamic characterized by blurred limits and emotional over-involvement, where the child’s individuality is subsumed by the parent’s emotional needs.
 Unlike healthy closeness, enmeshed relationships lack autonomy and foster emotional contagion.
 In borderline mothers, enmeshment often serves as a maladaptive strategy to soothe their own fear of abandonment, using the child as an emotional extension of themselves rather than a separate person.
-In plain terms: your feelings weren’t yours — they were always filtered through hers first.
+In plain terms: your feelings weren’t yours.
+They were always filtered through hers first.

 Imagine you’re at a dinner party.
-You’ve just cracked a joke, and the room shifts — smiles, light laughter.
+You’ve just cracked a joke, and the room shifts.
+Smiles, light laughter.
 But inside, your chest tightens.
 A familiar, almost unbearable tension coils in your belly.
 You scan the faces.
 Is someone annoyed?
 Disappointed?
 Did you say too much?
 Too little?
-You catch the flicker of your partner’s brow — was that irritation?
+You catch the flicker of your partner’s brow.
+Was that irritation?
 You immediately launch into a mental checklist: How do I fix this before it becomes a disaster?

 This isn’t a rare moment.
 It’s your daily life.
 You hold the emotional climate of every room like an invisible, crushing weight.
 You’re exhausted.
 And yet, you can’t stop.